NotHighEnough/WarframeDpsCalculator/README.md

-Chrome security meausers prevent the Javascript from reading local files.
+Chrome security measures prevent the Javascript from reading local files.
 You will need to run this on a server.